An interview with Ajaibir Singh about his trip to Leh.

 Apart from Leh, which other parts of India has your bike taken you to?

 I have been to Rajasthan, Haryana, Punjab, Himachal and parts of UP.
 But none of them was as enthralling as the trip to Leh.

-The atmosphere around Kargil during our trip is not even close to the opinion reflected today.
-The area was a very peaceful one; we had an amazing time there with ever friendly locals, dark blue skies, the scenic landscapes and amazingly good food.
+The atmosphere around Kargil during our trip was not even close to what it is today.
+The area was a very peaceful one; we had an amazing time there with ever- friendly locals, dark blue skies, the scenic landscapes and amazingly good food.

 And lastly, did you buy something nice for the wife?